MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Inventory.md

         3. Select the **Default Nos.** check box.

-    5. Click on the Lookup again and Click on View Details.
-Click the ellipses (…) and then select **Lines**.
+    5. Select on the Lookup again and Select on View Details.
+Select the ellipses (…) and then select **Lines**.

     6. In the opened **No. Series Lines** page, select **+ New**.